decor

 What Is BIA-ALCL?

 Breast implant-associated anaplastic large cell lymphoma, or BIA-ALCL, is a type of cancer that impacts the body’s immune system.
-The FDA has linked a slightly increased risk of this form of anaplastic large cell lymphoma to women who have breast implants with textured surfaces.
-Textured-surface breast implants don’t necessarily cause BIA-ALCL, however, and the FDA has stated that more research is needed into the connection.
+The (U.S. Food and Drug Administration) FDA has linked an increased risk of this form of anaplastic large cell lymphoma to women who have breast implants with textured surfaces, though they have stated that more research into BIA-ALCL is needed into the connection.

 What Are the Symptoms of BIA-ALCL?